JohN100x1/IsekaiLocalizer/README.md

 [![Style](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 Create localization using ChatGPT.
-For an input `LocalizationPack.json`, the output `LocalizationPackTranslated.json` will have `null` values filled using the translated English value.
+For an input `LocalizationPack.json`, the output will have `null` values filled using the translated English value.
 Currently only supports translation from English to the other languages.

-Disclaimer: the results are from ChatGPT, so you may not get accurate results.
+**Disclaimer**: the results are from ChatGPT, so you may not get accurate results.
 ### Example
-`LocalizationPack.json`
+Input `LocalizationPack.json`
 ```json
 {
   "LocalizedStrings": [